Benefits of Muscular Strength

 2. Relative strength:

 This is the relative relationship between two muscles or muscle groups, e.g., how strong one muscle group is compared to another.
 For example, if you were to arm curl 100 lbs (45 kg) for reps with your right arm and 120 lbs (55 kg) for reps with your left arm, your left biceps would have more relative strength than your right biceps.
-Your right biceps are stronger in absolute terms, but not when compared to their antagonist on the other side of the body.
+Your right biceps are more muscular in absolute terms, but not when compared to their antagonist on the other side of the body.

 3. Explosive strength: